Flexible isotopy classification of flexible links: Abstract

 \section{Abstract}

 In this paper we define and study flexible links and flexible isotopy in $\R P^3\subset\C P^3$.
 Flexible links are meant to capture the topological properties of real algebraic links.
-We classify all flexible links up to flexible isotopy using Ekholms interpretation of Viros encomplexed writhe.
+We classify all flexible links up to flexible isotopy using Ekholm's interpretation of Viro's encomplexed writhe.